awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-ssm-agent.md

 **Windows**
 `%ProgramFiles%\Amazon\SSM\seelog.xml.template`

-1. Change the file name from `seelog.xml.template` to `seelog.xml`\.
+1. Change the file name from `seelog.xml.template` to `seelog.xml`
 **Note**
 On Ubuntu Server 20\.10 STR & 20\.04, 18\.04, and 16\.04 LTS, the file `seelog.xml` must be created in the directory `/etc/amazon/ssm/`\.
-You can create this directory and file by running the following commands:
+You can create this directory and file by running the following commands\.

    ```
    sudo mkdir -p /etc/amazon/ssm